 Maya Angelou famously said, “I love to see a young girl go out and grab the world by the lapels.
 Life’s a bitch.
 You’ve got to go out and kick ass.”
 Angelou wrote so much, but one of her poems that affected me very deeply was her version of Paul Laurence Dunbar’s “We Wear the Mask.”
-It it, Angelou expresses the deep shame young African Americans feel that older generations submitted to white people.
+In it, Angelou expresses the deep shame young African Americans feel that older generations submitted to white people.
 She explains why, and ties in how wearing a mask that smiles and grins, and laughing, saved lived.
 Dunbar is my favorite male poet, so Angelou’s recreation of his work is literary lovemaking to me.

 In what formats will you accept a book for review?

-Physical copies and epubs.
+Physical copies, Kindle books, and epubs.
+No PDFs.